wmorgan/dcos-docs/1.7/usage/tutorials/containerized-app.md

         $ dcos marathon app update oinker-with-marathon-lb instances=2

-2. Click on Marathon in the DCOS web interface to see the Active deployments.
+2. Click on Marathon in the DC/OS web interface to see the Active deployments.
 There are 2 now instances of Oinker.

 3. Go to the Oinker app to see that it's still accessible.
 Your application should still be up and serving traffic!